Removing Mildew from Grout

 Remove Mildew From Grout TIPS

-- Order non-toxic cleaner - Stain Solver certified organic oxygen bleach
+- Use non-toxic cleaner Stain Solver certified organic oxygen bleach

-- Scrub deposits with stiff scrub brush and rinse
+- Scrub deposits with stiff scrub brush - WATCH VIDEO BELOW

 - Prevent mildew using squeegee on tub/shower surfaces to remove all water